syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 ### Create a simple tab view

 This section explains how to create a tab view and configure it.
-This is how the final output will look like in Android devices.
+The following screenshot illustrates the final output of tab view in Android devices.

 ![](images/Getting-Started/xamarin_android_tabview.png)